 Book Project with Former George W. Bush Speechwriter

 “Unintimidated: A Governor’s Story and a Nation’s Challenge.” is the title of the book Walker is working on with former speechwriter for George W. Bush, Marc Thiessen.
-It is scheduled to be released late in 2013.
+It is scheduled for release November 19, 2013.

 Publisher Adrian Zackheim said in a statement: "This book tells the dramatic story of how one brave leader drove real change in his state, and what the rest of the country can learn from him.
 It's not just a memoir -- it's a call to action."